CLIMATE CONVERSATIONS ARCHIVE

 The slides from this presentation can be downloaded here.

-AUGUST 8, 2024: How to Cope with Seattle’s Shift from Water Deluges to the now-frequent Droughts
+How to Cope with Seattle’s Shift from Water Deluges to the Now-Frequent Droughts

 Not long ago, droughts in Western Washington seemed unimaginable.
 Droughts now seem to happen on a regular basis, though, and water cutbacks have been required.
 We’ll share some of the science behind these shifts and the outlook for the future.
 We’ll then look at how we can prepare for drier times in our homes or gardens and how to participate in policy decisions that can help us cope.